dradoaica/Categorizing.Support.Issues.Using.Multiclass.Classification.With.ML.NET/README.md

 # GitHub Issue Classification with ML.NET

-This project demonstrates how to use ML.NET to categorize GitHub issues into different areas (labels) using a multi-class classification model.

 ## Overview

 The application trains a machine learning model using the **SDCA Maximum Entropy** algorithm to classify issues based on